levent91/instagram-scraper/README.md

 ```

 ## Extend Scraper Function
 This parameter allows you to add additional functionalities to the scraper.
-You can access inner functionalities, add profiles, posts and searches on-the-fly:
+You can access inner functionalities, add profiles, posts and searches on the fly:

 ```js
 async ({ label, addProfile, addLocation, crawler, Apify }) => {